Every Canadian Counts hopes you and yours are remaining safe and

 Board and Related News

-Karen Keyes, a member of the Board for 3 years submitted her resignation due to other commitments and expressed her and her organization’s continued support for the Every Canadian Counts Coalition.
+Karen Keyes, a member of the Board for 3 years submitted her resignation due to other commitments and expressed her and her organization’s continued support for the Every Canadian Counts.
 We sincerely thank Karen and Deaf Blind Ontario Services for their contributions and efforts on our behalf.

 The Board also wants to note the hiring of a part-time researcher, Daksh Aggarwall who has assisted in website renewal and is currently engaged in fundraising.
 Daksh is an Environmental Engineering Student at the University of Guelph.